Dodkes/InvoicePDF/README.md

 # INSTALLATION & LOCAL RUN

+- use `npm i` to install dependencies

 In `./InvoicePDF/client`:

-- use `npm i` to install dependencies
-- to start application run `npm run dev`
+- to start application run `npm start`

 In `./InvoicePDF/server`:

-- run `npm run dev` to start local server
+- to start use `npm run dev` to start local server